Monday, May 6, 2019

 Note: On Tuesday, May 7, from 10-4pm, Professors Kisukidi and Zambrana will be holding a seminar as part of their campus visit.
 RSVP required.
 See the Critical Theory website for more details.

 Nadia Yala Kisukidi is a philosophy lecturer at the Paris 8 Vincennes-Saint-Denis University, and a member of the Laboratory for Study and Research into the Contemporary Patterns of Philosophy.
 She is currently the programme director at the Collège International de Philosophie, an institution where she held the title of vice-president between 2014 and 2016.
 Her research, which focuses mainly on contemporary French philosophy and African philosophies, has been the subject of several articles and speeches.
-She has published Bergson ou l’humanité créatrice (Paris, CNRS, 2013) and is currently putting the finishing touches to a work entitled Espérance Noire, to be published by Éditions Amsterdam in February 2019.
+She has published Bergson ou l’humanité créatrice (Paris, CNRS, 2013).

 Rocío Zambrana’s work examines conceptions of critique in Hegel, Marx, Frankfurt School Critical Theory, Marxist Feminism, Decolonial Thought and Decolonial Feminism, and Latinx, Latin American, and Caribbean Feminisms.
 She is the author of Hegel’s Theory of Intelligibility (2015) as well as numerous articles.
 Her current work explores coloniality as the afterlife of colonialism, considering the articulation and deployment of race/gender as crucial to the development and resilience of capitalism.
 She considers the manifestations of coloniality in a colonial context, however, by examining fiscally distressed Puerto Rico.
 She recently completed a second book, Colonial Debts: The Case of Puerto Rico.
 Colonial Debts develops the notion of “neoliberal coloniality” in light of the debt crisis in Puerto Rico.
 Debt functions not only as an apparatus of capture and predation, intensifying a neoliberalism reconfigured by the financial crisis.
 It also functions as a form of coloniality, deepening race/gender/class hierarchies that mark populations as dispensable.